 Laugar

-This wonderful village lies in the lush valley Reykjadalur (not to be confused with Reykjadalur hot springs in the south, see below under Hveragerði).
+This wonderful village lies in the lush valley of Reykjadalur (not to be confused with the Reykjadalur hot springs in the south; see below under Hveragerði).
 The village grew up due to geothermal activities in the area.
 Maybe that is the reason for their gorgeous pool.
 There is also a gym by the pool.
-Despite only having just over 100 people living there, they have a restaurant, a bank, primary and secondary schools and a shop.
+Despite having just over 100 people, they have a restaurant, a bank, primary and secondary schools and a shop.
 The campsite is found in the middle of the village.

 Campsite GPS: N65° 43′ 22.018″ W17° 21′ 28.018″

-The beautiful little village by Lake Mývatn with just over 200 people living there.
-There are 3 different campsites in Reykjahlíð.
-The village has everything you need like a grocery store, bank, post office and a swimming pool and not to forget Mývatn nature baths, north Iceland’s answer to the Blue Lagoon.
-Equally good but much cheaper we are told.
-Many also use Reykjahlíð as their center for their explorations of the north part of Iceland.
-During summer, remember to bring bug spray and Mosquito net in case the Midges are out.
+The beautiful little village by Lake Mývatn has just over 200 people living there.
+There are 3 different camping sites in Reykjahlíð.
+The village has everything you need like a grocery store, bank, post office, and a swimming pool.
+You also can’t forget the Mývatn nature baths, north Iceland’s answer to the Blue Lagoon.
+Equally good but much cheaper, we are told.
+Many also use Reykjahlíð as their center for their explorations of the northern part of Iceland.
+During summer, remember to bring bug spray and a mosquito net in case the Midges are out.

 Egilsstaðir

-Technically, the next village on the Ring road and the first in East Iceland is Fellabær with just under 400 people but when you cross the bridge over Lagafljót, you are in Egisstaðir, the capital of East Iceland.
-Around 2500 people live here and like in any big village in Iceland, you have all the service you need.
+Technically, Fellabær is the next village on the Ring Road and the first in East Iceland with just under 400 people.
+But when you cross the bridge over Lagafljót, you are in Egilsstaðir, the capital of East Iceland.
+Around 2500 people live here, and like in any of the larger Iceland villages, it has all the services you need.

-Egilsstaðir is a perfect center for exploring Kárahnjúka up in the highlands, the more remote fjords on the east side or the old monastery Skriðuklaustur.
-It’s highly recommended you drive south along Lagafljót too because you will see a rare thing, namely a wonderful forest.
+Egilsstaðir is a perfect center for exploring Kárahnjúkar up in the highlands, the more remote fjords on the east side or the old monastery Skriðuklaustur.
+It’s highly recommended that you drive south along Lagafljót too, because you will see a rare sight: a wonderful forest.
 Yes!
 Forest! 🙂

 Campsite GPS: 65°15’29.60″N 14°24’28.21″W